Tsukiji Fish Market

-Tsukiji market in Tokyo, which brows two thousand tons of fish every day, is ruled by a number of codes in order not to interfere with merchants and professional customers in a hurry, at the point that it was closed to visitors for some time.
-Before moving to Toyosu (1.4 mile away) in spring 2016, I wanted to enjoy a visit to the largest fish market in the world.
+Tsukiji Market in Tokyo, which dealt two thousand tons of fish every day, is ruled by a number of codes in order not to interfere with merchants and professional customers in a hurry, at the point that it was closed to visitors for some time.

 - the tuna auction, star of the show with its crazy prices;

-- the covered market, dedicated to fish of all kinds, whose sale is restricted to professionals;
+- the inner market, dedicated to fish of all kinds, whose sale is restricted to professionals;

 - the outer part, quieter and dedicated to condiments, accessories and restaurants.